luismiguelcasadodiaz/NetPractice/README.md

 |last     |109.198.14.254| R12       |
 |broadcast|109.198.14.255|           |

-For network 3, the only restriciotn is not overlap with previous networks.
+For network 3, the only restriction is not to overlap with previous networks.
 |name     |     ip      | Interface |
 |---------|-------------|-----------|
 |net      |109.198.14.40|           |